YinpeiDai/NAUM/README.md

 ![Annotation](koko_annotations.png)

 In the ontology of CBT, there are 3 supercategories : __emotions__, __thinking errors__ and  __situations__.
 Each of them has
 multiple subcategories.
+The follwing dictionary shows the CBT ontology.
 More examples and details can be found in our paper.
 ```angular2html
 {
   "emotions": [